 \section{Introduction}

-Density estimation is the unsupervised task of learning an estimator for a joint probability distribution over a set of random variables (RVs) that are assumed to have generated a given set of observed samples.
-Once such an estimator is learned, one can use it to do \emph{inference}, that is computing the probability of queries about certain states of all or a portion of the RVs considered.
-Many machine learning problems can be reframed as different kinds of inference tasks on a given probability distribution estimator; for instance, the classification of a target RV can be solved by Most Probable Explanation (MPE) inference~\citep{Koller2009}.
-If one were able to learn an estimator as a very good approximation of the underlying joint probability distribution, performing inference on such a model would lead to good approximate solutions in all tasks solvable by doing inference.
-From this perspective, learning a density estimator from data could be thought as one of the most general task in machine learning.
-Therefore, accurately estimating complex distributions from data and \emph{efficiently} querying them are the required qualities for a good density estimator.
+Density estimation is the unsupervised task of learning an estimator for a joint probability distribution over a set of random variables (RVs) from a set of samples.
+Such an estimator can be used to do \emph{inference}---computing the probability of queries over those RVs.
+Many machine learning (ML) problems can be reframed as different kinds of probabilistic inference tasks, e.g., classifying a target RV can be solved by Most Probable Explanation (MPE) inference~\cite{Koller2009}.
+Density estimation can be thought as one of the most general tasks in ML.